MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-remoting-troubleshooting.md

 ## H265 video codec not available

-When using H265 video codec in your remote app, ensure to install the [HEVC Video Extensions](https://www.microsoft.com/p/hevc-video-extensions/9nmzlz57r3t7).
-In case the codec is installed but can't be used, follow [this](https://docs.microsoft.com/azure/remote-rendering/resources/troubleshoot#h265-codec-not-available) guide.
+You need to install the [HEVC Video Extensions](https://www.microsoft.com/p/hevc-video-extensions/9nmzlz57r3t7) when using H265 video codec in your remote app.
+If you run into issues where the codec is installed but can't be used, check out [troubleshooting](https://docs.microsoft.com/azure/remote-rendering/resources/troubleshoot#h265-codec-not-available) guide.

 ## Limitations